crazy-max/docker-fail2ban/README.md

 More info : https://docs.docker.com/network/iptables/

+### `DOCKER-USER` and `INPUT` chains

+If your Fail2Ban container is attached to `DOCKER-USER` chain instead of `INPUT`, the rules will be applied **only to containers**.
+This means that any packets coming into the `INPUT` chain will bypass these rules that now reside under the `FORWARD` chain.

+This implies that [sshd](examples/jails/sshd) jail for example will not work as intended.
+You can create another Fail2Ban container.
+Take a look at [this example](examples/compose-multi).

 ### Use fail2ban-client

 [Fail2ban commands](http://www.fail2ban.org/wiki/index.php/Commands) can be used through the container.
 Here is an example if you want to ban an IP manually :